umbertocicciaa/Progetto-Laboratorio-Sistemi-Informativi/README.md

 # Progetto-Laboratorio-Sistemi-Informativi
 Design and implement an information system for a company of your choice as a project for the exam MODULE2: Laboratorio di sistemi informativi<br/>
-The project will follow a waterfall software development methodology.
+The project will follow a waterfall software development methodology. <br/>
+Only one functional area will be implemented.